6 Ways To Take Advantage of Your Corporate Massage

 Book Your Session Before Our Break

-If you are at all able to select your time slot for your massage, I would highly recommend booking right before our break.
+If you are at all able to select your time slot for your massage, it is highly recommended that you book right before the therapist's break.
 While some therapists will adhere to the thirteen-minute cutoff, there is a good possibility that many will take you to the end of your time slot – especially if there was a little bit of a delay getting your chair height situated.

 Speaking of chair height, please tell your therapist if your chair is uncomfortable.
-I cannot tell you how many people have told me that their chair is “fine.”
+So many people have tell their therapists that their chair is “fine.”
 Perhaps it is because you’re worried about not getting your full fifteen-minutes.
-I understand that; however, it takes a few minor adjustments to make your position better than “fine.”
+It only takes a few minor adjustments to make your position better than “fine.”
 Chairs should be so comfortable that you do not even notice them.
 If your chair is in the correct place, you should simply melt and be able to let your tension release.
 If you feel any discomfort whatsoever, speak up.
 Once the chair is adjusted to your height, these minor changes are quick and can make all the difference.

-We only have you for thirteen minutes.
-We want these thirteen minutes to be an escape for you, not an internal running monologue of things you wish you could say but don’t.
+A therapist only has you for thirteen minutes.
+They want these thirteen minutes to be an escape for you, not an internal running monologue of things you wish you could say but don’t.
 In this ever-stressful world, your body is holding tension in so many places.
 Most massage therapists will attempt to work your scalp, neck, shoulders, upper arms, forearms, and hands.
 Pressure varies from therapist to therapist.
 A good therapist can tell if they are utilizing too much pressure based on muscle response; however, what they feel and what you experience may not always coincide.

 Please speak up.
-If the pressure is too much, please tell us.
+If the pressure is too much, please tell say something.
 If you do not want your hair touched, please say so.
-If you just want us to massage your neck and shoulders, let us know.
-We are here to help you relax and let go of tension.
+If you just want a neck and shoulder massage, let them know.
+They are here to help you relax and let go of tension.
 It is difficult to do that if you have something to say but are just too afraid to say it.
-We honestly will not be offended.
+They honestly will not be offended.